mikropsoft/StevenBlock/README.md

 **Now, how can one effortlessly peruse these myriad blocked domains?**

 - Discovering the array of blocked domains is a seamless endeavor!
 Simply venture to Google Play or F-Droid and initiate a search for "hosts manager" or "hosts editor."
 These tools furnish a user-friendly interface, swiftly furnishing you with a comprehensive list of the domains barred by your hosts file, facilitating effortless management and customization.

+**Where can the source codes be found?**

+- The source codes were removed from the repository as they were included in the install.zip file.

 ## Let's Begin